vippsas/vipps-partner/partner-terms.md

 import TabItem from '@theme/TabItem';
 END_METADATA -->

-# Partner Terms and Conditions
+# Partner terms and conditions

 <!-- START_COMMENT -->
 ℹ️ Please use the website: